FAQs and Myths

 Fact: Construction is a multibillion-dollar industry.
 From residential homes to fancy hotels and high-rises to our complex transportation systems, there are plenty of opportunities for construction workers to get ahead and earn a very decent living.

-Consider that the median salary for construction project managers is $82,790 and it is quickly obvious that professional success is a real possibility for construction professionals who are interested in working up through the ranks.
+Consider that the average salary for construction project managers is in the neighborhood of $112K and it is quickly obvious that professional success is a real possibility for construction professionals who are interested in working up through the ranks.
 It is also one of the few job markets left where entrepreneurs and skilled workers who want to start their own company have the opportunity to grow a lucrative business.

 Fact: People choose the construction industry because they like to work, use their smarts, show their skills and enjoy the challenges.
 Individuals with excellent math and reading skills enter this industry to build amazing structures.
 Construction professionals work with their hands as well as their brains, and take pride in getting an idea from conception to the final product.